Surviving The School Holidays As a low-income family

 But as a parent on a low income, you probably know just how stressful it can be to feed and entertain your children when school breaks up at the end of term.

-The extra costs of food, clothing and even things to do can stretch your already tight budget.
+The extra cost of food, clothing and keeping the children entertained can stretch an already tight budget.

-If you are worried about getting your finances through the summer break, or another school holiday, check out the following tips from the Fair For You team.
+If you are worried about getting through the summer break financially, or another school holiday, check out the following tips from the Fair For You team.

-Every month your budget is going to be slightly different, making it essential to treat each month as unique.
+Every month's budget is slightly different, making it important to treat each month individually.

 During the school holidays, you will have more costs to manage.
-So now is the time to carefully add up how much you’ll have, what bills will be going out and ultimately how much you have left to spend.
+Now is the time to carefully add up how much you’ll have, what bills will be going out and ultimately how much you have left to spend.

 Check You're Claiming Everything You're Entitled To